vbalaji1/LiteweightOS/README.md

 ## Development

 LiteweightOS is currently under development, meaning new features and supports are being added.
 Currently, the package includes just the kernel and basic hardware utilities, but the goal is to eventually expand to full OS support.
+All development and testing is being done using QEMU emulation.

 ##Ports

 LiteweightOS only supports the x86-32 architecture at this stage.
 Future goals include expanding support to include x86-64 and eventually RISC-V architectures.